 It’s no secret that tiles are the go-to material to adorn our bathroom walls.
-They are easy to clean, waterproof and hard-wearing – perfect for a busy bathroom.
+Tiles are easy to clean, waterproof and hard-wearing – perfect for a busy bathroom.
 But how adventurous have you really been with your tiling?
 While tiling can be expensive, there are plenty of options available to suit every budget.
-Check out some of our favourite tiling tips below…
+Check out some of our favorite tiling tips below…

 Tile to a mid-way point for a cost-effective but practical way to cover your walls.
 The upper sections of your bathroom can be painted (a satin or semi-gloss paint is recommended for bathrooms), and then easily updated according to the season.
-Consider continuing your tiling all the way around your bathroom to create a splash-back for your sink.
+Consider continuing your tiles all the way round your bathroom to create a splash-back for your sink.

-Adding a border to an expanse of plain tiles can be a great way to add interest and inject colour into your bathroom.
+Adding a border to an expanse of plain tiles can be a great way to add interest and inject color to your bathroom.
 Choose a border that contrasts with your original tiles for maximum impact.
 Stuck for border inspiration?
 You won’t go far wrong with a geometric style pattern – this bathroom trend is here to stay.

 Or, if you’re feeling particularly brave, take inspiration from some of the beautiful bathrooms below.
-From Rupert Bevan’s distressed mirror splash-back to Johan Sellen’s dramatic concrete style, these bathrooms steal the show.
-For an ultra-modern update for your bathroom walls, consider using black grouting, rather than the traditional white, like Katie Schiebeck.
+From Rupert Bevan’s distressed mirror splash-back to Johan Sellen’s dramatic concrete tiles, these tiles steal the show.
+For an ultra-modern update to your bathroom tiles, consider lining your tiles with black, rather than the traditional white, grouting like Katie Schiebeck.

 Add a touch of glamour to your bathroom with a beautiful chandelier.
 A typical chandelier can hold several bulbs, ensuring all corners of your bathroom are kept light and bright.
 Our advice with chandeliers would to be to shop around for a style that best suits your bathroom – it doesn’t have to be overly large.
 A simple but elegant light fitting can make a statement regardless of size.